How Do We Create the Sales and Marketing Organization of the Future?

 Today, these in-person meetings must shift online.
 As a result, it’s more important than ever that all professionals develop their skills at providing experiences everywhere to their target audiences.

-For those in sales and marketing leadership, this means that the day-to-day work and the ongoing targets for those in the team will also need to change.
-If you haven’t done so already, make sure to decide upon these changes and communicate them across your organization.
+For those in sales and marketing leadership, the day-to-day work and the ongoing targets for those in the team will also need to change.
+If you haven’t done so already, decide upon these changes and communicate them across your organization.

 Campaigns and go-to-market plans need to shift